 - In The Phantom, the main character is the 21st Phantom: All of them come from a single family where the son of the current Phantom becomes the next Phantom when the current one is killed.
 The page quote is sworn by each of them upon taking up the mantle.
 Since only a very select few are privy to this knowledge, and because of the Phantoms' tendencies to have cast-iron Character Shields, he is believed to be immortal by the natives of his home country and most of his foes.

-- During the period where the original was frozen, there were no less than three men who assumed the Captain America identity.
+- During the period where the original was frozen, there were no fewer than three men who assumed the Captain America identity.
 The first two were specifically recruited by the U.S. government to carry on the legacy of the original, with the president fearing that American morale would dissipate if the country learned that Captain America had perished.

 - The Confessor from Astro City turned into this.
 His sidekick picked up for him pretty seamlessly when the original was killed off.
 (It confuses the crooks a lot because the original actually was an immortal vampire who got dusted; his replacement, while not immortal, is also no longer bothered by garlic or crosses.
 This is implied to have low-level criminals around the city freaking the eff out, because they seem to think the Confessor actually came back from the dead invulnerable to traditional vampire weaknesses.)